Make-School-Courses/ARCHIVE-WEB-5-Advanced-CSS/README.md

 1. Transitions
 1. Preprocessors

-## Competencies & Objectives
+## Competencies

-1. Recognize CSS selectors for
+1. Recognize CSS selectors for any occasion using advanced selectors like: :before, :after, :nth-child, :first-child
-1. Compare and evaluate selectors for a wide variety of potential uses
+1. Compare and evaluate selectors for a wide variety of potential uses.
-1. Construct layout using Flex Box
+1. Construct layout using Flex Box.
-1. Develop good CSS habits
+1. Develop good CSS habits, including naming convention, organization, and other industry best practices.
-1. Design interesting and effective micro interactions
+1. Design interesting and effective micro interactions.

 ## Lessons